EquiticeDaRandomBoi/celeste-wasm/how.md

 Now if we could just find the bytecode pointer programmatically...

-There was the address from `MethodBase.GetFunctionPointer()`, but it wasn't anywhere near the code address, and it definitely wasn't a native code region like on desktop.
+There was the address from `MethodBase.GetFunctionPointer()`, but it wasn't anywhere near the code, and it definitely wasn't a native code region like on desktop.
 Eventually we realized that it was a pointer to the mono runtime's [internal `InterpMethod` struct](https://github.com/dotnet/runtime/blob/a2e1d21bb4faf914363968b812c990329ba92d8e/src/mono/mono/mini/interp/interp-internals.h#L121).

 Since it would be easier to work with the structs in c, we added a new c file to the project with `<NativeFileReference>` and copied in the mono headers.
 Sure enough, when we passed in the address from GetFunctionPointer, we could read `ptr->method->name` and extract metadata from the function.
 Even with this though, we couldn't find the actual code pointer, as it was in a hash table that we didn't have the pointer to.